 Any tour of the Colosseum will be an incredible experience.
 However, while a self-guided tour is the cheapest option, there is not much information provided at any of the three sites.
 On a guided tour, you will not only get to see the Colosseum, you'll get to experience it.
 The explanations and stories you get with a professional guide make the arean come to life and undoubtedly enrich the experience.
 In addition, on a guided tour only will you get the chance to explore areas off limits to the general public - the underground tunnels and the upper tier.
 A visit to the Colosseum will likely be a once in a lifetime experience, so if you have the time and money to spend on a guided tour, it is definitely the way to go.

 Have to visit here while in Rome.
-Get a guide.
+Get a guide & get a skip the line ticket.
 You pay slightly more but you not only get the info, you bypass at least an hour of lines (one to get tickets and one to get in).
 Pair it with the Forum and Palatine Hill for the best overall deal.
 Swing by at night for great pictures, too.

 A highlight of our entire Italy trip.
 We booked skip-the-line colosseum tickets with Headout and it was such a time saver.
 Bring lots of water, since your ticket will also include entry to Roman Forum and Palatine Hill.
 Also, the best photo spot is on the top of the hill, so try and plan that portion of your tour for sunset.
 Pics are incredible at that time!